Program for discovering the professional potential of war participants

 About the program

-One of the most serious consequences of the “Forty-four-day” war is the problem of reintegrating the participants of the war back into society.
-Neglecting this problem can have profound and irretrievable consequences for the quality of an individual’s future life, their health, ability to work, as well as for the welfare of society as a whole.
+One of the gravest consequences of the 44-day war is the problem of reintegration of war participants into society.
+Neglecting this problem may have profound and severe consequences for the quality of life, health conditions and working capacity of individuals, as well as for the welfare of the society as a whole.